GBirch/massforms8/README.md

 ==============
 1. `drush use @demo` is a good way to avoid having to type an alias over and over.
 In order to see what 'site' you have _used_, run `drush init`.
 1. To use the drupal console with a multisite install, you must pass the --uri= parameter.
 E.g.: `drupal --uri=demo.massforms8.mass.gov state:debug`
-1. If using Windows, not using a bash shell and already have drush and drupal console working to your liking, you MAY want to rename /vendor/bin to /vendor/bin-DISABLED so that you can use your local setup.
-If so, you will need to rename vendor/bin after every composer install or update.